Skip to content

 If the numbers push you toward a cabinet bed, jump to the Murphy cabinet bed or queen Murphy cabinet bed guide.
 If you’re on the wall-bed side, the vertical Murphy bed guide covers the anchoring math.

-Beds that match this guide
+Every bed that fits this guide

 Vertical wall bed — the anchored format